Did you know that during peak times of 2 p.m. to 8 p.m. on the extreme hottest days, electricity costs more?

 20 watt efficient light bulb --- 17¢

 Computer, printer, etc --- $2.41

 Swimming pool pump --- $16.08

 Peak alerts will be announced on local media, on Midwest Electric social media pages, and by text or email.
 If you know hot weather is coming, be on the lookout for updates from us regarding peak alerts.

 Sign up today for text and email alerts through our Smart Hub app!

 This is an opportunity for all our members to save money.
 By conserving during peak times, you help keep rates low!

-Our load management programs, including peak alerts and radio control switch programs (Cool Returns and water heaters), save the cooperative $600,000 a year in lower power supply costs!
+Our load management programs, including peak alerts and radio control switch programs (Cool Returns and water heaters), save the cooperative over $600,000 a year in power supply costs!
 Learn more about load management by watching the video below.